 Wheat flour was quite scarce in the South during the Civil War, so soldiers baked bread from available ingredients such as white cornmeal.
 Some people prefer to add baking powder, but you have to keep in mind that Confederate soldiers did not have baking powder.

 - 1/4 cup oil

 Preparation: Preheat the oven to 400 F. Grease a square baking pan with the butter.
 Combine the cornmeal and salt in a large bowl.
 In a small bowl whip the eggs with a fork and combine with the milk and oil.
 Stirring only until all the dry ingredients are wet, add the wet ingredients to the dry ingredients and then pour the batter into the prepared baking pan.
 Bake 20-25 minutes or until the top is lightly browned.

 Also known as Idiot’s cake this simple but tasty food was one of the civil war era foods that gained rapid popularity amongst soldiers.
 Although not as common as the other foods, this deep-dish, dark brown float of biscuit-like objects in a thick cinnamon-raisin sauce was often found in packages soldiers received from home.
-Since it was easy to put together from readily-available ingredient, it was said that even an idiot can make it, hence the name of the food.
+Since it was easy to put together from a readily-available ingredient, it was said that even an idiot could make it, hence the name of the food.

 - 1 cup Brown Sugar

 - 1 cup Raisins